A regular question I get is “How do you grow a small church?” “How do I grow small church numbers?”

 In our current life situation, we are planting a church in the city in which we live.

-We are currently a small church, made up primarily of immigrants from foreign countries.
+We are currently a small church, made up primarily of immigrants from other countries.

 - 35 adults in attendance each week